JakeMoralez/FlectoneWeb/pulse/en/docs/command/ban/index.md

 A list with keys and values, where the key is a word and the value is a specific reason

-::: tip You can add your own reasons, for example:
+::: info You can add your own reasons, for example:
 ```yaml
 random_kek: "Random reason"
 ```